 More than 50 of these integrations are included in the free plan.
 Meanwhile, paid plan subscribers can enjoy unlimited integrations.

-You are only human — you can’t know everything.
-So, when you come across a problem you can’t solve or a feature you don’t know how to use, it’s important to have a support system to turn to.
+When you come across a problem you can’t solve or a feature you don’t know how to use — and you should assume that you will — it’s important to have a support system to turn to.

 Asana offers a diverse selection of materials to help you get better acquainted with the platform, including: